Learning Resource Centre

 Reference Library and Non-Fiction Books

-Fiction Books have been arranged in alphabetical order by author’s last name.
+Fiction Books have been arranged by genre, and then in alphabetical order by author’s surname.

 Student Librarians

-The Library Resources Centre is supported by Student Librarians during lunch and break times.
-Students select and record books on the computer and receive back any returned books.
+The Library Resource Centre is supported by Student Librarians during lunch and break times.
+Students record loans on the computer and receive back any returned books.

-Year 7 students are encouraged to use the Reading Tree Scheme; they enjoy their visits to the Library where they choose a variety of books from different genres.
-All students are encouraged to use Loyalty Bookmarks, by reading books from the Library and recording them on to their bookmark.
-Merits, stickers, certificates and prizes add an extra incentive for students to read widely and make personal choices which match their reading ability.
-The scheme has been a successful addition to encouraging reading for pleasure.
-The Library Resource Centre and the English department have worked together to maintain this valuable contribution in developing reading skills and will continue to promote and support the scheme for all Crestwood students.
+Students in years 7 to 9 are encouraged to use the Accelerated Reader Scheme; they enjoy their visits to the Library where they can choose a variety of books to suit their particular reading needs.
+Many books within the Resource Centres are labelled for use with Accelerated Reader and students are encouraged to use these titles to improve their reading skills and learn to appreciate reading.
+The Library and the English Faculty have worked together to maintain this valuable contribution in developing reading skills for life and will continue to promote and support the scheme for all Crestwood students.

 Learning Resource Centre – Cherbourg Campus